A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-28904

-CVE-2025-28904 is a blind SQL injection vulnerability in Shamalli Web Directory Free affecting versions up to 1.7.6.
-Attackers can exploit this flaw to extract sensitive database information.
-This article covers technical details, affected versions, impact assessment, and mitigation strategies.
+CVE-2025-28904 is a blind SQL injection vulnerability in Shamalli Web Directory Free that allows attackers to extract sensitive database information.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-28904 Overview